bjssacademy/react-tdd/fetching-data-from-api.md

 # Test-driving a QuoteLoader component

-Let's TDD a React component that will load a quote from an external Quote API, then pass it to out `<Quote />` component.
+Let's TDD a React component that will load a quote from an external API, then pass it to our `<Quote />` component.

 We'll start by creating the test file `QuoteLoader.spec.jsx`: